Most behavioural problems involve the following:

 - Follow up sessions

-- Twelve months of free telephone advice regarding the problems consulted on
+- Free telephone advice regarding the problems consulted on for 2 years

 Should the client require further consultations and assistance, depending on location, these are charged out at between £30 and £50 per hour.